 Just another one of those ‘little’ moments…..

-A little later Sohn comes up and sits with us.
-We try to communicate with hand and arm gestures, and it kind of works.
+A little later Sohn came up and sat with us.
+We try to communicate with hand and arm gestures, which kind of worked.
 She seems an incredibly genuine and caring person, and I think she’d also be a lot of fun.